 Heated Bathroom Floors: The Pros and Cons

 There’s no doubt that heated bathroom floors are a luxury more than a necessity.
-But they are a luxury you may be wanting when you must venture onto the cold tiles of the bathroom on a winter morning.
-Heated bathroom floors can not only make your bathroom more comfortable and appealing, but they can potentially contribute to more efficient heating for your bathroom as well.
-It’s hard to resist adding this bit of spa-luxury to your own bathroom at home.
+But they’re a luxury you may decide is worthwhile when you step onto cold tiles on a winter morning.
+Heated bathroom floors not only make your bathroom more comfortable and appealing, but they also contribute to more efficient heating.
+It’s hard to resist adding this bit of spa-luxury to your home.
 Here we look at the pros and cons of adding heated floors to your next bathroom remodel.

 How Do Heated Bathroom Floors Work?

-Creating heated bathroom floors involves installing a source of radiant heat underneath your bathroom’s flooring.
-The heat could be provided by either electric heating elements or hydronic heating, where heated water is distributed through tubes underneath the floor.
+Creating heated bathroom floors involves installing a source of radiant heat underneath your flooring.
+The heat could be provided by either an electric heating element or hydronic heating.

 Pros of Heated Bathroom Floors